 Judge Seitz stood firm in her belief that cruise ships must be accountable for all the damages they cause.
 She threatened the firm that she would not allow access to U.S. ports for docking.
 Such legal measures pushed the company to disclose all the violations and agree to ensure that these illegal practices stop in the future.

+Cruise lines use the lax laws concerning the cruise industry to get away from claims and avoid getting the heat of strict liability for any criminal activity on their ships.
 If you’ve gotten hurt or lost someone at sea, contact us at (213) 596-9642 to talk to our expert cruise ship attorneys today and get a free consultation!